DimensionDev/Maskbook/README.md

 [![Crowdin][badge-crowdin]][crowdin]

 Mask Network is a portal to the new, open internet, that bridge from Web2.0 to Web3.0 .
-With Mask Network, you can send encrypted posts to your friends, trade your best token on Twitter, enjoy NFT pfps, participate in crypto lucky-draws, and share encrypted files on the platforms you are already using.
+With Mask Network, you can send encrypted posts to your friends, trade your best token on X (formerly Twitter), enjoy NFT pfps, participate in crypto lucky-draws, and share encrypted files on the platforms you are already using.

 For general introductions, see [Mask.io](https://mask.io).